MartinBruveris/my-first-vue-quiz/README.md

 # my-first-vue-quiz
-A simple quiz game created by me using the Vue for the first time.
+# A simple quiz game created by me using the Vue for the first time.

 This is my first attempt at using the Vue framework.
 It took me three evenings(without prior knowledge about Vue.js) to code this simple quiz application.

 The application retrieves required data from https://documenter.getpostman.com/view/5986005/S1ERxxk4 endpoint via API(If the API goes down the application won't function as desired, in such case a local file can be set up to mimic the API(TODO)).

-To run the app:
+**To run the app:**

-*Clone the repo
+1.Clone the repo
-*Run npm install
+1.Run npm install
-*Run npm run serve
+1.Run npm run serve
-*Head to http://localhost:8080/ to check out the app
+1.Head to http://localhost:8080/ to check out the app

-About the app:
+**About the app:*8

 I was trying to create a SPA and to some extent that did work out OK(There are some cavieats in relation how the routing and redirects are performed).